-The Tropical Resources Institute currently administers both the TRI Endowment Fellowship, which supports Masters and Doctoral level research in the tropics each year, and the Andrew Sabin International Environmental Fellowship, which provides tuition and post-graduate support to F&ES students from developing countries.
-Scroll down for more details on these fellowships.
+The Tropical Resources Institute currently administers the TRI Endowment Fellowship, which supports Masters and Doctoral level research in the tropics each year.

 TRI works closely with F&ES students interested in tropical research, advising students on research design, proposal development, and field methods, as well as facilitating in-country collaborations in some cases.
 The proposal development and advising that we offer students has helped them craft highly successful proposals and find matching funds from other donors on campus, such as the MacMillan Center, Coca-Cola World Fund at Yale, South Asian Studies Council, Southeast Asian Studies Council, Council on Latin American and Iberian Studies, among many others.
 TRI requires applicants to apply to additional funding sources, both on and off campus; a detailed list of these funders can be found here.

-Public briefings on both the TRI and Sabin awards are held for the F&ES student body early in the Fall semester.
-Deadlines for proposals also will be announced later in the fall semester.
+A public briefing on the TRI awards is held for the F&ES student body early in the Fall semester.
+The deadline for proposals also will be announced later in the fall semester.
 In the interim, students planning to apply to the TRI Endowment Fellowship should bear the following points in mind as they plan their course-work and research:

 (1) Applicants must demonstrate language competency for international research.
 Proposals by students without such competency are usually unsuccessful, not just at TRI but across the university.
 Any necessary language course work, especially by Master’s students, must typically start in the FALL semester of their first year.